Mataram Sultanate: Surabaya campaign and eastern conquests

 Panembahan ing Alaga was an able military general and also a warlike ambitious leader, and he aspired to unite Java under Mataram's banner.
-He responsible for the great expansion and lasting historical legacy of Mataram due to the extensive military conquests of his long reign from 1613 to 1646.
+He was responsible for the great expansion and lasting historical legacy of Mataram due to the extensive military conquests of his long reign from 1613 to 1646.
 Under Sultan Agung, Mataram was able to expand its territory to include most of Java after capturing several port cities of northern Java.
 Surabaya with its strong fortification and surrounded by swamps, was still the most formidable enemy of Mataram.
 In 1614, Surabaya forged an alliance with Kediri, Tuban and Pasuruan, and launched invasion against Mataram.
 In the following year, Sultan Agung managed to repel allied Surabaya forces in Wirasaba (present day Mojoagung, near Mojokerto).
 He also conquered Malang, south of Surabaya.
 In 1616, Surabaya tried to attack Mataram but this army was crushed by Sultan Agung's forces in Siwalan, Pajang (near Solo).
 The coastal city of Lasem, near Rembang, was conquered in 1616 and Pasuruan, southeast of Surabaya, was taken in 1617.
 Tuban, one of the oldest and largest port cities on the coast of Java, was taken in 1619.

 Surabaya was Mataram's most difficult enemy.
 Senapati was not strong enough to attack this powerful city and Anyokrowati attacked it to no avail.
 Sultan Agung tried to weakened Surabaya by launching a naval campaign across Java Sea and capturing Sukadana, Surabaya's ally in southwest Kalimantan in 1622, and the island of Madura, another ally of Surabaya, was taken in 1624 after a fierce battle.
 Soon Madura's fortifications in Sumenep and Pamekasan fell, Agung installed Adipati of Sampang as the Adipati of Madura, stylised as Prince Cakraningrat I.

 After five years of war, Agung finally conquered Surabaya in 1625.
 The city was taken not through outright military invasion, but instead through a siege; Agung installed a tight blockade from the land and sea, starving Surabaya into submission.
 With Surabaya brought into the empire, the Mataram kingdom encompassed all of central and eastern Java, also Madura and Sukadana on southwest Borneo, except for the west and east end of the island and its mountainous south (except for Mataram — of course).
 Sultan Agung consolidated his political unity by forging marriage alliance of his Adipati to the Princesses of Mataram.
 Agung himself took the hand of Cirebon Princess as his consort, in an effort to sealed Cirebon as Mataram's loyal ally.
 By 1625, Mataram was undisputed ruler of Java.
 Such a mighty feat of arms, however, did not deter Mataram's former overlords from rebellion.
 Pajang rebelled in 1617, and Pati rebelled in 1627.
 After the capture of Surabaya in 1625, expansion stopped while the empire was busied by rebellions.